Filtered vs. Dynamic Lists

 SELECT id, name FROM companies

-If your data query contains a parameter like @item_id, you can also use it in the value list.
+If your data query includes a parameter like @item_id, you can incorporate it into the value list.
+For example, the following SQL command demonstrates this:

 SELECT c.id, c.name FROM companies c INNER JOIN item_companies ic ON ic.company_id = c.id WHERE ic.item_id = @item_id

-SaveToDB products reload such lists whenever a user changes the @item_id parameter.
+This is an example of a dynamic list.
+SaveToDB products reload these lists whenever a user changes the @item_id parameter.

 SELECT c.id, c.name, ic.item_id FROM companies c INNER JOIN item_companies ic ON ic.company_id = c.id

-If your data query contains the @country_id parameter, you can configure the table query in the HANDLER_CODE field like
+Sometimes, the task can be simplified by using tables or views.
+For example, consider a table of states with the columns: id, country_id, and state.
+If your data query includes the @country_id parameter, you can configure the table query in the HANDLER_CODE field like this:

 id, +state, @country_id

-SaveToDB products create the following SQL code to select data:
+SaveToDB products will generate the following SQL code to select data:

 SELECT id, state FROM states WHERE country_id = @country_id ORDER BY state

-To create a filtered list, specify the following code in the HANDLER_CODE field (country_id as the third column):
+To create a filtered list, specify the following code in the HANDLER_CODE field (using country_id as the third column):

 id, state, country_id

-SaveToDB products will create the following SQL code to select data:
+SaveToDB products will then produce the following SQL code:

 SELECT id, state, country_id FROM states

-You can omit + or - signs used to sort data as the products sort such lists internally.
+You can omit the + or - signs used for sorting, as the products handle sorting internally.